FolkusKyiv/Speaknow_Dmytro/docs/bugReports.md

 # Found bugs

 ## Bug-01
-- **Summary**: The api successfuly returns POST 201, if the request body is not complete
+- **Summary**: The api successfuly returns POST 201, if the content type request header is of a wrong value
 - **Priority**: **High** (Reasoning: there is no strict validation of the content type send in the request header, which can lead to unexpected behavior and security vulnerabilities)
 - **Description**: Applicable for all routes!
 There is no strict validation of the content type sent in the request header, which can lead to unexpected behavior and security vulnerabilities.
  For example, if a request is sent with a content type of "text/plain" instead of "application/json", the API should return a 400 Bad Request error instead of a 201 Created response.